The Kiski School: School dress code

-During the academic day, meals, and school assemblies, all students must wear a coat and tie following a school dress code.
-Students must wear a sport or suit coat, dress shirt, tie, belted trousers or skirt, leather dress shoes, and dress socks.
+During the academic day, meals, and school assemblies, all students must wear a coat and tie in accordance with the school dress code.
+Students must wear a sports coat or a suit coat, a dress shirt, a tie, belted trousers or a skirt, leather dress shoes, and dress socks.
 Students must wear a white dress shirt for formal evening meals.

 Students must wear gray dress pants with a belt, a white shirt, a tie, a blue blazer, and dress shoes for special school events.

-Upon graduation, the school awards students a black and white striped tie.
+Upon graduation, the school awards students a black-and-white striped tie.

 Campus

 The 350-acre campus overlooks the small town of Saltsburg, Pennsylvania, approximately 30 miles east of Pittsburgh, PA.